Hyundai Santa Fe Review & Prices

 Safety and security

-All Santa Fes come with the usual gamut of safety aids, including driver attention monitoring, speed limit assist and lane-keeping aids.
+All Santa Fes come with a good basic level of safety aids, including driver attention monitoring, speed limit assist and lane-keeping aids.
 All cars also get blind-spot monitoring, full LED lights and a reversing camera.
-We’ll update this review once we know its score, but we’d expect it to perform quite well.
+It's a shame it couldn't score the full five stars outright, though you should be reassured by its impressive 84% and 88% scores in adult and child occupant protection respectively.

 Reliability and problems